-Congratulations to Joseph Morad for graduating with M.S. degree this past Spring Semester!
+Congratulation to Joseph Morad for graduating with M.S. degree this past Spring Semester!
+He is currently at PNNL.
 We wish him well in his future pursuits!
 (May 5, 2018)

 We have presented our work on linked runoff and rainfall IDF curve to SERDP in Arlington, VA (Feb 6, 2018)

 Rakib Ahmed Siddique Joined our HCL in Spring 2018 Semester.
 Welcome Rakib!
 (Jan 5, 2018)

 We have presented our work, chaired oral and poster sessions on extreme storm and flood risk at AGU Fall 2017 Meeting in New Orleans, LA (Dec 11-15, 2017)